DannielSilva/DICE/README.md

-## Our Paper Title

-This repository is the implementation of "DICE: Deep Significance Clustering for Outcome-Driven Stratification".
+This repository is an extension of "DICE: Deep Significance Clustering for Outcome-Driven Stratification".